 Comitology

-When Barroso became Commission president in 2004 he delivered to Danish MEP, Jens-Peter Bonde, a list of 3,094 different, until then secret, working groups in the Commission.
+When Barroso became Commission president in 2004, he delivered to Danish MEP Jens-Peter Bonde, a list of 3,094 different, until then secret, working groups of the Commission.

-Comitology is normally used in a more narrow sense to define the various kinds of the 237 committees for advising and implementing EU law.
-But in a certain way, all the 3000 committees and working groups in the EU Commission advise on, and implement, EU law.
+The word comitology is normally used in a more narrow sense to define the various categories of committees involved in advising on and implementing EU law.
+But in one way or another all the 3000 or so committees and working groups attached to or dependent on the EU Commission are involved in this.

-Since 1999 the formal committees have to report to the European Parliament with agendas and minutes.
-However, most working groups work without the full oversight of elected MPs and MEPs.
+Since 1999, the formal committees have to report to the European Parliament with agendas and minutes.
+However, most working groups carry out their activity without the full oversight of elected MPs and MEPs.

-MEPs could not even get the lists of names of the participants.
-From 2009 the Commission has promised to establish a register of experts advising them in the many working groups.
+MEPs could not even get the list of names of the participants.
+From 2009, the Commission has established a register of experts advising them in the many working groups.

 Notes